China has agreed to buy up to $1.2 trillion in U.S. goods: CNBC

 CNBC said though that the two sides remain far apart on a key issue for the United States: the forced transfer of intellectual property.
 Negotiators have been meeting in Washington this week, with President Donald Trump scheduled to talk with Chinese Vice Premier Liu He on Friday afternoon, in the hopes of coming closer to a trade deal before March 1, when U.S. tariffs on a variety of goods are set to rise to 25 percent from 10 percent.

+Two members of the Chinese delegation, who did not give their names, told Reuters they did not know if talks would be extended beyond Friday.
+They are scheduled to leave for Beijing on Saturday, according to a member of staff at their hotel.

+Reuters reported exclusively on Wednesday that the two sides are starting to sketch out an agreement on structural issues, drafting language for six memorandums of understanding on proposed Chinese reforms.

-Reporting by Lisa Lambert and Timothy Ahmann in Washington; Editing by James Dalgleish
+Reporting by Lisa Lambert and Timothy Ahmann in Washington; Editing by James Dalgleish and Chizu Nomiyama